ATNF/askapsdp/Code/Components/CP/docs/current/doc/calim/makecube.rst

 Introduction
 ------------

-This page provides some details about the "makecube" program.
 The makecube program merges multiple images into a cube.
 This is intended to take individual image planes output from the spectral line imaging pipeline and merge them into a cube.

 Important notes:

 - All source images must have the same dimensions and coordinate systems.
 - A rest frequency can be provided.
 - Restoring beam (i.e. the image info) is copied from a single specified image.
 Unfortunately casa images don't appear to support a restoring beam that varies with frequency.
 - A record of the beam sizes of the input images can be created for future reference.

 Running the program